 Cottage Grove is a tiny town located in the state of Tennessee.
 With a population of 67 people and just one neighborhood, Cottage Grove is the 395th largest community in Tennessee.

-Cottage Grove is a blue-collar town, with 41.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cottage Grove is generally considered to be a blue-collar town.
+41.67% of the Cottage Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cottage Grove is a town of transportation and shipping workers, managers, and service providers.
 There are especially a lot of people living in Cottage Grove who work in management occupations (20.83%), office and administrative support (8.33%), and food service (8.33%).

-Cottage Grove’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Cottage Grove’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Cottage Grove, however, the average commute to work is quite long.
 On average, people spend 34.48 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.